-A shareholder letter is written from the top management to the shareholders, and it provides a summary of the company’s performance and what to expect in the company’s reports.
+A shareholder letter is written from the executives to the shareholders, and it provides a summary of the company’s performance and what to expect in the company’s reports.
 Companies use the shareholder letter to address issues that affect the company and the proposed plans for the upcoming years.

 A quarterly report is a highly structured document that follows the guidelines provided by the Securities and Exchange Commission (SEC).
 It is also known as Form 10-Q, and it includes key financial statements and an overview of the company’s performance, such as sales revenue, profits, market share, etc.

 CFI is the official provider of the global Commercial Banking & Credit Analyst (CBCA)™ certification program, designed to help anyone become a world-class credit analyst.
 To keep advancing your career, the additional resources below will be useful: